What Is Domestic Violence?

 After the excuse stage, the abuser goes into the “normal” behavior stage.
 In this stage, the abuser will look for all the possible means to regain control and keep the relationship in a perfect working condition.
 They will try and convince the victim for another chance.
 However, they exhibit guilt over their previous actions generally and they will promise never to do it again.

-The abuser begins to look for a way to abuse you again.
-In this stage, the abuser will start collating all your wrong doings and look for a way to make you pay.
+The abuser begins to look for a way to abuse again.
+In this stage, the abuser will start collating all the wrong doings and look for a way to make a victim pay.
 They will then create a plan to turn the fantasy into the real scene of abuse.

-After the fantasy and planning stage, the abuser sets you up and put their plan in action.
-This way, they will set you up with a situation where they can give good reason for their abuse towards you.
+After the fantasy and planning stage, the abuser sets a victim up and put their plan in action.
+This way, they will set a victim up with a situation where they can give good reason for their abuse towards them.

 This whole cycle of abuse shows how difficult it is to leave an abusive relationship.
 The abuser shows many loving gestures between the stages.
 The apologies will make the fearful feelings die down.
-They will make you understand that things will be different this time and you must be available to help them.
-They will shower you with gifts and show you that they truly love you.
+They will make a victim understand that things will be different this time and one must be available to help them.
+They will shower a victim with gifts and show that they truly love them.
 Meanwhile, the dangers of staying are very real.

 To treat substance use disorders among victims of substance abuse or domestic abuse effectively, the health service providers should be sensitive to the needs of these groups.
 Addressing the underlying cause of substance abuse together with domestic violence often proves to be more successful in rehab that addressing substance abuse alone.